-Los Angeles embarked on a philosophical overhaul during the winter, dispensing with methodical General Manager Ned Colletti and, in his stead, forming a mesmeric baseball operations think tank stocked with some of the freshest, sharpest and brightest minds in the industry.
+Los Angeles embarked on a philosophical overhaul during the winter, dispensing with methodical general manager Ned Colletti and, in his stead, forming a mesmeric baseball operations think tank stocked with some of the freshest, sharpest and brightest minds in the industry.

-Hoping to make the team nimbler and more versatile, in keeping with their small market sensibilities, the new Dodger brain trust replaced those ungainly icons with Jimmy Rollins, a solid veteran shortstop renowned as a strong leader; Howie Kendrick, one of the most consistently underrated stars of the past decade; and Joc Pederson, the fresh-faced, homegrown, cost-controlled phenom.
+Hoping to make the team nimbler and more versatile, in keeping with their small market sensibilities, the new Dodgers brain trust replaced those ungainly icons with Jimmy Rollins, a solid veteran shortstop renowned as a strong leader; Howie Kendrick, one of the most consistently underrated stars of the past decade; and Joc Pederson, a homegrown, cost-controlled phenom.

 On paper, the result may be the most expensive team in baseball history.
-But, on the field, this Dodgers club has the sharpness, chemistry and energy so characteristic of Friedman’s Rays, who rode an infectious team spirit to four postseason berths and one unlikely pennant during his tenure.
+But on the field, this Dodgers club has the sharpness, chemistry and energy so characteristic of Friedman’s Rays, who rode an infectious team spirit to four postseason berths and one unlikely pennant during his tenure.

-Los Angeles soared ominously into sole possession of first place in the National League West this weekend, thanks to a remarkable seven-game win streak which has the team at 9-3.
+Los Angeles soared ominously into sole possession of first place in the National League West this weekend, thanks to a remarkable seven-game win streak that has the team at 9-3.
 The defending World Series champion Giants, by contrast, sit six games back at 4-10 heading into a pivotal series between the old rivals this week.

 As a team, the Dodgers lead the National League in batting average, on-base percentage, slugging, home runs, run scored and doubles.
 Last week, Don Mattingly’s club swept Seattle and Colorado back-to-back and, during the aforementioned win streak, managed to score at least five runs and collect at least nine hits in each game, including a sixteen-hit barrage in Arizona and a fourteen-hit clinic yesterday at home to the Rockies.

-An innocent, 23-year old livewire with blazing speed, prodigious athleticism and a powerful swing, Joc forced his way onto the Major League roster by hitting 33 home runs and stealing 30 bases last year in the Triple-A Pacific Coast League, a feat only previously achieved by three other players, including immortals such as Tony Lazzeri and Lefty O’Doul.
+An innocent, 23-year old livewire with blazing speed, prodigious athleticism and a powerful swing, Joc forced his way onto the major league roster by hitting 33 home runs and stealing 30 bases last year in the Triple-A Pacific Coast League, a feat only previously achieved by three other players, including immortals such as Tony Lazzeri and Lefty O’Doul.